bryanfks-dev/Courtly-Service/docs/AUTH_RESPONSE.md

 - `200 OK`: when response is success
 - `400 BAD REQUEST`: when fails validating request body
-- `401 UNAUTHORIZE`: when password is not valid or username not exists
+- `401 UNAUTHORIZE`: when either the password is not valid or username not exists
-- `500 INTERNAL SERVER ERROR`: when fails checking if username is exists or fails to generate token
+- `500 INTERNAL SERVER ERROR`: when either fails checking if username is exists or fails to generate token

 ### **POST** `/api/v1/auth/user/register`